wp-plugins/customer-area/readme.txt

 (it should be /wp-content/customer-area).
 Then you will need to rename that file ".htaccess" so that your server takes it into account.

+= How do I create a private file? =

+1. Log in the WordPress admin panel
+1. Go to Customer Area
+1. Select Private Files > Add new
+1. Give it a title
+1. (optional) write a description
+1. (optional) assign a category to it
+1. Choose the file owner (the user who will see it in his customer area)
+1. Upload the associated file (box below the description)

 = How can I create my own theme? =

 The plugin allows you to create your own theme.
 The easiest way to start is to copy the default themes folder to either